LucasWeb2016/TranslationsExtraBundle/README.md

 ## Import translations files
 In Symfony you can override translation messages from bundles in main folder.
-This commands checks a path or a composer installed package for translations files for locales in a domain, and imports them to main folder, where you can easily modify them.
+This commands checks a path or a composer installed package for translation files for locales in a domain, and imports them to main folder, where you can easily modify them.

      php bin/console trans:import bundle/package domainname

 **Example**
-In this example, the command imports Vich Uploader Translation files to our main folder according to locales and default format configured, and in the default format .
+In this example, the command imports Vich Uploader translation files to our main folder according to locales and default format configured, and in the default format .
 Not needed files will not be imported.

     php bin/console trans:import Vich\Uploader-Bundle VichUploaderBundle